 - Facial covering orders are still in effect.

 - Social distancing guidelines as issued by the CDC must still be met.

 - Enhanced cleaning and disinfecting protocols, such as the guidelines issued by the CDC, must still be followed.

 Palm Beach County issued an Emergency Order on Wednesday, June 24th requiring face masks to be worn in public places within the County.
 In keeping with the Executive Order, masks are now required at all Town of Jupiter Government public lobby and meeting areas.
 Visit the Jupiter Coronavirus Update page to learn more.

-Effective Monday, May 18th, Town Hall and the Police Department lobbies are open for in-person business.
+Town Hall and the Police Department lobbies are open for in-person business.
 In-person business should be limited to critical needs only, and customers are strongly encouraged to make an appointment ahead of time.
 You may contact Town officials and Town staff by email and telephone using the searchable staff directory on our website.

 Customers are encouraged to use online services as much as possible.
 The following actions can be performed online:

 - Pay your utility bill or start a new account